9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 If you are staying at Motel 6, Legacy at Riverdale, or Phoenix House you need to read [Deadly Accomodations](/etc/lodging.md).

 # The Music
 Want to listen to the music?
+Here's the most commonly listened to music in my apartment.
+If anyone has a Bluetooth speaker they're not using and wanna donate it just leave it by the front door.

+## Why music?
+Why not?!
+We ran out of Books in the Bible, almost at Rev 11 and moving quickly.
+See [the FAQs](/etc/FAQs.md).

 ## Prince
 Always listen to "The Hits and the B-Sides" a compilation album that spans his entire career.